Yeah, there's a whole slew of them. LET'S GET THEM ALL!

 - Official Couple: With Spike.
 They even get married in the Time Skip after season two.

 - Only One Name: While it would obviously be Witwicky after she married Spike, her maiden name remains unknown.
 Although her counterpart in the live-action movies was given a last name, so her full name is Carly Brooks-Spencer.

 Spike and Carly's son.

-- Badass Adorable: He's just a kid, but he's still useful to the Autobots and even has the guts to talk back to Cyclonus on occasion.
+- Badass Adorable: He's just a 12-year-old, but he's still useful to the Autobots and even has the guts to talk back to Cyclonus on occasion.